tobixen/thrash-protect/README.rst

   would most likely be an even worse performance degradation or even total downtime due to thrashing.

-- Some parent processes may behave unexpectedly when the children gets suspended, particularly interactive processes under bash - mutt, less, even running a minecraft server interactively under bash (early work-around: start them directly from screen).
-We've observed one problem with the condor job control system, but we haven't checked if the problem was related to thrash-protect.
-Implementation
-  fix: if the parent process name is within a configurable list (with sane defaults), then the parent process will be suspended before the child process and resumed after the child process has been resumed.
-Please tell if more process names ought to be added to that list (perhaps *all* processes should be treated this way).

 - Thrash-protect is not optimized to be "fair".
 Say there are two significant processes A and B; letting both of them run causes thrashing, suspending one of them stops the thrashing.
 Probably